Stucco vs. Plaster (Differences & Best Types)

 What Is the Difference Between Stucco and Plaster?

 The two construction materials are powders mixed with water to form a paste.
-Both include an aggregate such as sand, and both need water to activate the materials, allowing it to cure.
-The important difference between the two is the binder that holds both materials together; lime and gypsum.
+Both include an aggregate such as sand, and both need water to activate and cure the materials.
+The important difference between the two is the binder that holds them together: lime and gypsum.

-Stucco paste adheres to exterior sidings such as particleboard or stone and is left to dry.
-Depending on the type, several layers or a single layer create the surface, and then itโs textured with tools such as a trowel.
+Stucco paste adheres to exterior siding such as particleboard or stone and is left to dry.
+Depending on the type, several layers or a single layer create the surface, which is then textured with tools such as a trowel.
 Read more about the most popular types of stucco finishes here.

 Plaster creates a similar paste or mud, and when applied to interior walls and ceilings, creates a decorative finish by way of different tools and sponges.
 In addition to walls and ceilings, plaster works well for casting decorative elements such as vases, statues, and indoor columns.